peadargrant/automation/ca2/ca2_spec.md

 % Automation CA2 specification

-**Deadline:** to be confirmed
+**Deadline:** 20/12/2024 09:00

 # Requirements

 You are to construct an automation of your choice for either system setup, administration or deployment purposes.
-You can use CA1 as a basis for starting this CA but you must discuss this with me first.
+You can use CA1 (if you wish, not required!) as a basis for starting this CA but you must discuss this with me first.

 ## Problem description.
 (10%)